Tesfa.xyz

 Nothing is static.
 Everything changes and transforms.
 Metamorphosis is real.

-I just need to keep in mind that I have no final form I am trying to achieve.
-That I’m not a project with a deadline or due date that needs to be polished and completed at a certain time.
+I need to keep in mind that I have no final form I am trying to achieve.
+I am not a project with a deadline or due date that needs to be polished and completed by a given time.
 All of my existence will be marked by change, by transformation, by becoming and unbecoming.
-I am caught in a cycle that marches onward and forward, and I know for sure i’m not spearheading this, change is inevitable, i’m just here for the ride.
+In a cycle that marches onward and forward, I am caught in a ride, observing change inside and outside.

-Yet, I shouldn’t become overly attached to the idea that I’m always in a state of transformation.
+Yet, I shall not become overly attached to the idea that I’m always in a state of transformation.
 It’s okay if I can’t always trace my path.
 The type of change I’m thinking of is subtle—it unfolds moment by moment, hard to notice from up close.

-I should take comfort in knowing that while blurry and imperceptible, change still happens.
-I may be too close to see it as it’s unfolding, but over time, I’ll notice a pattern—a trajectory, a path walked.
+I should take comfort in knowing that, while blurry and imperceptible, change still happens.
+I may be too close to see it as it’s unfolding, but over time, I’ll notice a pattern, a trajectory, a path walked.
 Maybe then, I’ll find a label that somewhat fits that portion of my journey.
 In the meantime, I leave the path unlabeled, open to whatever it might become.
-And maybe that’s the truest label I’ll ever need.
+And maybe that is the only label I ever need.